avigad/mathematics_in_lean_source/source/logic.rst

 tell Lean to put together the given data using whatever construction is appropriate for the current goal.
-We can use the notation without going into tactic mode:
+We can use the notation without going first into tactic mode:

 .. code-block:: lean